Project team members / Researchersbor@jean2023-08-25T10:12:18+01:00

 Lecturer at the Faculty law in Tirana.
 She holds PhD and Master in Competition law.
 Albania was one of the last countries in Europe to adopt a free-market economy and competition law regulation.
 Competition law and policy is still rather new legal discipline in Albania.
 Thus, she is one of few Albanian Competition law experts.
 She has published several papers on Competition law in Albania and is closely cooperating with the Albanian Competition Agency.

-PhabD Olesea Plotnic is university professor at the General Economy and Law Faculty, Academy of Economic Studies of Moldova, specializing in Consumer Law, European Business Law and International Law.
+PhabD Olesea Plotnic is university professor, specializing in Consumer Law, European Business Law and International Law.
 She graduated with a Master’s degree from the University of Paris 1 Sorbonne and a doctorate from the University of Grenoble.
 Mrs. Plotnic has a lawyer’s license and she is a CEDR mediator and arbitrator.
 She has more than 18 years of experience in the field of law and she teaches law in Russian, English and French.
 She has been a trainer since 2012 at the National Institute of Justice (initial and ongoing training of judges and prosecutors).

 Saidqosim Mukhtorov, Ph.DInstitute of Economy and Trade Khujand, Tajikistan